FarmBot-Labs/laughing-octo-telegram/README.md

 * install [`Nerves`]("https://hexdocs.pm/nerves/installation.html") (and all the things it tells you to install there)
 * CopyPasta this?

+# READ THIS
+ this is a little out of date.
+There is a pretty big step not documented here.
+If you personally would like to build this, go ahead and talk to me directly.
+I don't have time to update the readme this very second.
 ``` bash
 git clone https://github.com/FarmBot-Labs/laughing-octo-telegram
 cd laughing-octo-telegram #TODO: change this stupid name.